a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features/INSTALLATION.md

 ## Other Data Options

 You are welcome to use other data.
 I have instructions <a href="https://a-n-rose.github.io/2019/01/31/small-female-male-speech-data.html">here</a> for downloading female and male speech data from an online speech database.
-Ensure that the contents of the 'data' folder look like the picture above (with the folder names matching the classes of the data you want to use, e.g. "male_speech" and "female_speech".
+Ensure that the contents of the 'data' folder look like the picture above (with the folder names matching the classes of the data you want to use, e.g. "male_speech" and "female_speech").